unstoppabledomains/dev-docs/d-websites/resolving-dwebsites-in-a-browser.md

 ---
-title: Resolving D-Websites in a Browser
+title: Resolving Unstoppable D-Websites in a Browser
 description: >-
-  This page reviews different strategies and tools for resolving a decentralized website in a browser.
+  This page reviews multiple options for resolving decentralized websites in a browser.
 ---

-# Resolving D-Websites in a Browser
+# Resolving Unstoppable D-Websites in a Browser

 It will take some time for the IPFS website transaction to resolve on the blockchain after the transaction is signed with the user’s wallet.
 After the domain records are updated, the decentralized website will resolve in certain browsers and browser extensions.

 ## Compatible Browsers and Extensions

-The following is a list of compatible browsers and extensions for decentralized websites:
+The following is a list of compatible browsers and extensions for Unstoppable d-websites:

 * [Opera](https://unstoppabledomains.com/opera) for desktop and mobile (supports .crypto)
 * [Brave](https://unstoppabledomains.com/brave\_pa) for desktop and mobile (supports .crypto)